 Future directions.

-The current work also gives way to several notable lines of future research.
+The current work also gives way to several interesting lines of future research.
 As previously alluded to, future studies may attempt to identify latent relationships between words using topic modeling procedures (e.g., Wang & Blei, 2011).
-While such an approach would make it difficult to assess any a priori topics, it would also perhaps illuminate any key patterns in the literature unexamined by more surface-level text mining procedures such as co-occurrence analyses.
+While such an approach would make it difficult to assess any a priori topics, it would perhaps illuminate any key patterns in the literature unexamined by more surface-level text mining procedures such as co-occurrence analyses.

-Although Our meta-analytic results also specifically look at relationships between receptors and behavioral topics – however, there are countless other important variables that may be assessed via similar analyses.
+Although our meta-analytic findings specifically examined relationships between receptors and behavioral topics, there are other important variables that may be assessed via similar analyses.
 For instance, our original procedure also documented instances of variables such as causal methods, key agonists and antagonists, and the animal model of study (see Supplements).
 Thus, future research may also assess any key relationships or usage trends with regards to these variables and specific receptors.
 Also unexamined in the current work are significant negative co-occurrence relationships (i.e., where co-occurrence was significantly lower than expected at chance).
 Such relationships could also be important to analyze, and may give way to promising future directions.

 Finally, it is our hope that researchers adapt the general procedures utilized in this current study to explore textual data and relationships in any number of neuroscientific fields.
-Our analyses look specifically within the domain of serotonin – however, future textual meta-analyses may examine any number of neuroscientific topics, patterns, and trends, taking advantage of the extensive bodies of literature existing on online databases.
+Our analyses look specifically within the domain of serotonin.
+However, future textual meta-analyses may examine any number of neuroscientific topics, patterns, and trends, taking advantage of the extensive bodies of literature existing on online databases.

 Conclusion.

-Ultimately, our current work explores, analyzes, and summarizes key relationships between serotonin receptors and behavioral topics of interest based on the current body of literature on causal interventions on serotonin receptors.
+Ultimately, our work explored, analyzed, and summarized key relationships between serotonin receptors and behavioral topics of interest based on the large body of literature on causal interventions on serotonin receptors.
 We find that serotonin receptors have notably distinct associations with various behaviors, and our findings and literature reviews speak to the complexity of these relationships.
 Overall, the current research may help inform future studies within both the domain of serotonin, as well as the use of combining text mining and scientific literature more broadly.

 References